 Eric Adler, RHP

-• Why: Adler is Rule Five eligible this off-season.
-The White Sox will need to decide whether to add him to the 40-man roster this December and his performance in the Arizona Fall League could be a contributing factor in that decision making.
+- Why: The White Sox will need to decide whether to add him to the 40-man roster potentially at some point and his performance in the Arizona Fall League could be a contributing factor in that decision making.
+This seems like just some more work for Adler though.

 Andrew Dalquist, RHP